almugabo/LMFit/README.md

 This "live" repository contains experimental work on finetuning language models (LM).

-The focus is on decoder-only transformers (see selected models).
+The focus is on decoder-only transformers. see: selected models : https://github.com/almugabo/LMFit/blob/main/selected_models.md

 Its structure may/will change over time but for now it is organized around 4 topics